koltyakov/krypto/README.md

 # Krypto

-> Bitcoin system tray exchange rate for macOS
+> ₿ Bitcoin menu bar for macOS

 ![Krypto](./assets/krypto.png)

-Krypto is a simple application for macOS which sits in system tray and shows current exchange rate for Bitcoin.
+Krypto is a simple application for macOS which sits in menu bar and shows current exchange rate for Bitcoin.